RandomMaerks/Overused-Grotesk/README.md

 - Figure out how the WriteUFOLayer error occurs when merging sfds (20/09/2023)
 - Fixing kerning for 'y' with Stylistic Set 07 (20/09/2023)
 - Add 'a.spur' for Helvetica-related reasons, although no accents (20/09/2023)
+- REMOVE UNIWIDTH (22/09/2023)
+  - cuz i don't think there's a use for that.
+Many typefaces out there have done a better job (e.g. recursive, bahnschrift) with accent marks, proper kerning, etc. For this typeface, it wasn't for functionality, I just added it because "why not".

 ## License
 This project is under the [SIL Open Font License 1.1](https://github.com/RandomMaerks/Overused-Grotesk/blob/main/LICENSE.txt).
 If necessary, please save or print this document for future references.